philcockfield/file-system-cache/README.md

 import Cache from "file-system-cache";

 const cache = Cache({
-  basePath: "./.cache", // Optional.
-Path where cache files are stored (default).
+  basePath: "./.cache", // (optional) Path where cache files are stored (default).
-  ns: "my-namespace",   // Optional.
-A grouping namespace for items.
+  ns: "my-namespace",   // (optional) A grouping namespace for items.
-  hash: "sha1"          // Optional.
-A hashing algorithm used within the cache key.
+  hash: "sha1"          // (optional) A hashing algorithm used within the cache key.
-  ttl: 60               // Optional.
-A time-to-live for how long the cached item is valid (secs).
+  ttl: 60               // (optional) A time-to-live for how long the cached item is valid (secs).
 });
 ```